beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 The return value constraints in `DefaultOrderService` in example xy are legal, as they strengthen the postconditions of `placeOrder()` as constituted by the super class `OrderService` but don't weaken it.

+### Groups refinements <a id="groups"></a>

+> Emmanuel: should we offer the ability to refine a group?
+The idea is to use separate groups depending on the
+> parameter graph being validated

+    placeOrder(@TranslateGroup(from=Default.class, to=A.class) @Valid Item item, @Min(0) int quantity)

+> When the group translation is applied needs to be discussed and such a feature can be used on all constraints, at least all
+> constraints marked `@Valid`.
+> WDTY?

 ## Validating method level constraints <a id="validating"></a>

 As standard bean constraints method level constraints are evaluated using the `javax.validation.Validator` API.